 You’ve heard those voices too, right?
-The gremlins in your head fucking you up and holding you down.
-The voices of assholes from your past who bled you raw with their hurtful words and snide comments.
+The gremlins in your head messing you up and holding you down.
+The voices of jerks from your past who bled you raw with their hurtful words and snide comments.
 The voices of your deepest fears and biggest doubts.
 The voices of your inner demons.

 “You don’t have the right to live,” they told me.

 “You don’t have the right to smile.
 You don’t have the right to shine.
 You don’t have the right to breathe.”

 “You’re worthless, feckless, and no one’s ever gonna love you.”